jayanthagopala/FastAPI-template/README.md

 # FastAPI Production Template 🚀

-A comprehensive, production-ready FastAPI project template that demonstrates modern Python development best practices, designed as the ultimate learning resource for building scalable REST APIs.
+A production-ready FastAPI project template with modern Python development practices.
+Use this template to quickly bootstrap new FastAPI projects with all the essential components already configured.

-## 🎯 Project Purpose
+## 🎯 Template Overview

-This repository serves as a complete reference implementation and learning template for professional-grade FastAPI development.
+This template provides a solid foundation for building scalable FastAPI applications with industry best practices built-in.
+Simply clone, customize, and start building your API.

-## ✨ Features & Best Practices Implemented
+## ✨ What's Included

 ### 🏗️ **Project Architecture**
 - Clean, modular project structure following Python packaging standards